blitz-js/blitz/packages/file-pipeline/README.md

-# `display`
+# `file-pipeline`

-This package houses all files related to Blitz commandline output.
+This package provides a gulp based pipeline for transforming files from a source to a destination across a seriaes of stages.